svsool/memo/CONTRIBUTION.md

 - No linter or type errors
 - No failing tests
-- Try to make code better than it was before pull request
+- Try to make code better than it was before the pull request